Mirror-mediated cooling: a paradigm for particle cooling via the retarded dipole force: Abstract

 \section{Abstract}

-We identify and explore a cooling force resulting from the retarded dipole interaction between an illuminated particle and its reflection.
+Cooling forces result from the retarded dipole interaction between an illuminated particle and its reflection.
 For a one-dimensional example, we find cooling times of milliseconds and limiting temperatures in the millikelvin range.
-The force, which may be considered the prototype for cavity-mediated cooling, may also be enhanced by plasmon and cavity resonances at the mirror.
+The force, which may be considered the prototype for cavity-mediated cooling, may be enhanced by plasmon and geometric resonances at the mirror.